google/security-testbeds/kubeflow/weak_credentials/README.md

 # Set default password

-by default the username and password is `user@example.com:12341234`. if we changed the default password, we can set the default password again with help of the following script.
+by default, the username and password is `user@example.com:12341234`. if we change the default password, we can set the default password again with the help of the following script.

 ```bash
 bash set_default_user_pass.sh